miriolol/Online-24-7/README.md

 # Online-24-7
 Allows you to keep your account online 24/7.

-Make sure to run the commands below in shell in order:
+Make sure to select main.py as the default entry point.

+run the commands below in shell in order:

 pip uninstall -y -r <(pip freeze) # <()

 pip install -r requirements.txt

-Make sure to select main.py as the default entry point.

 Inside main.py...